-

 Bottom line: Is Total VPN good?

-Total VPN is a good add-on for TotalAV’s antivirus offering.
+Total VPN is good as an add-on for TotalAV’s antivirus offering.
 We liked that it’s fast and secure, and we could switch it on without any difficulty.
 We were also impressed with the amount of servers and countries offered, given it’s wrapped into an antivirus product.

 Overall though, we wouldn’t purchase TotalAV just for the added VPN, but we would definitely use it bundled into our TotalAV product.
 VPNs that are wrapped into another product are extremely useful to switch on in a pinch.